 Third Love highlights their products with an educational approach, aiming to teach their audience about an often misunderstood topic — bra fit.
 They use pop culture and compelling questions to entice users to swipe through carousel posts and learn more about their bra fit and their products.

-The following brands represent old, acclaimed lingerie brands from the early 1900s to the 1950s, and some newer splashier brands that have entered the scene — one thing they have in common?
+The following brands represent a mix of long-established lingerie brands from the early 1900s to the 1950s and newer, trendier brands that have recently entered the scene.
+One thing they all have in common?
+They excel in visual storytelling on Instagram.

 Sheertex has made a name for its brand with rip-resistance tights and nylons.
 Their Instagram profile is a masterclass in UGC, cleverly leveraging stylish outfit inspiration from their loyal followers.